-I started having symptoms at age 15.
+I started having symptoms of AS at age 15.
 I was pretty big into ballet, and I injured my left SI joint during a rehearsal for an upcoming performance.
 I went to physical therapy, but nothing seemed to really help.
-So, from that point I basically lived with the pain for a while, until around age 17 I really started to realize that crawling around on the floor because your back hurts so bad isn’t normal (and neither is an elbow that won’t straighten because of inflammation).
+So, from that point I basically lived with the pain for a while, until around age 17, when I really started to realize that crawling around on the floor because my back hurts so bad isn’t normal (and neither is an elbow that won’t straighten because of inflammation).
 So!
 Doctor time.
-First doctor told me I was faking.
-Nothing was wrong.
+First doctor told me I was faking – ain’t nothing wrong with this ol’ body.
 Next doctor put an air cast on my elbow; I cried for two weeks straight because it hurt so badly.
 Next doctor told me to get a membership at Gold’s Gym; I was just weak, not enough muscle, but because my mom and I were so “annoying” he decided to do a blood test.
 Oh guess what!?
 It came back abnormal, so I was sent to a rheumatologist.

 I now see an amazing doctor in UW Madison, who gives me an appointment that lasts at least 40 minutes, answers all of my questions, is one of the smartest people, most likely, in the world and actually did x-rays!
 I was diagnosed with Ankylosing Spondylitis by her, on the first visit, after she looked at my x-rays, and saw that I have significant damage to my SI joints and bone spurs throughout my spine.
-I thank God every day for this woman and her intern, they are truly amazing.
-I’ve gone to physical therapy since the beginning of the year (but that’s not continuing because of insurance blah blah blah), so now I’m working on yoga :) and hopefully getting into a water aerobics class soon.
-I’m on methotrexate, gabapentin (for sleeping), tramadol, piroxicam (seems to be the only one that keeps the elbow working), cymbalta (not for depression, just for muscle pain ), folic acid of course, and every 8 weeks I go to the hospital for Remicade.
-Hopefully by my next appointment, she’ll take me off some more medicine, but for now I’m a happy camper.
+I thank God every day for this woman, she is truly amazing.
+I’ve gone to physical therapy before, but due to insurance, that is no longer happening.
+I’m trying to get into yoga and since my apartment building has a pool in it, maybe I’ll get into some swimming sometime soon (per doctor’s orders haha).